gbif/checklistbank/docs/INDEXING.md

 - similar all bibliographic citations are normalized and we need to insert/get the citationID from core publishedIn, taxonAccordingTo, bibliographicCitation values
 - for pro parte synonyms with multiple accepted taxa duplicate the core synonym record and insert several identical usage records with pointing to a different accepted parent
 - for synonyms without an accepted parent relationship insert a new `incertae sedis` usage record which then can be used to establish the higher classification parent link.
-- insert verbatim json data into `raw_usage` table
+- insert the serialized verbatim byte data into `raw_usage` table

 All extension records are inserted one by one with:

 - insert/get citationID from extension vernacular.source, literature.citation, description.source, distribution.source

-# ChecklistNubMatch
-ChecklistBank stores a mapping to the GBIF backbone for every record in all checklists.
-This drives a lot of things, e.g. the [Appears in section of the species pages](http://www.gbif.org/species/7222316#appearsin).
-Every time the backbone taxonomy changes we need to re-match all checklist records to the new backbone.
-This match is stored in a dedicated table `nub_rel` in postgres.
-This allows us to truncate the entire table quickly and reinsert new matches as we go without the need to issue slow update queries on the large, main name_usage table.

-# ChecklistMetrics
+# ChecklistAnalysis
-At the very end calculate and store dataset metrics used in a [dataset stats page](http://www.gbif.org/dataset/d7dddbf4-2cf0-4f39-9b2a-bb099caae36c/stats).
-Up to now we generate counts stored in the dataset_metrics table via a set of sql statements which should be easy to adapt to the latest db structure.
+At the very end we calculate and store dataset metrics used in a [dataset stats page](http://www.gbif.org/dataset/d7dddbf4-2cf0-4f39-9b2a-bb099caae36c/stats).
+The counts stored in the dataset_metrics table are generated by a set of sql statements.